 Location: North Cascades — North Cascades Highway – Hwy 20

 Getting There: From Marblemount follow Hwy 20 east for 20 miles to Gorge Lake Bridge.
-Continue for another 0.75 mile to the trailhead, on your right.
+Continue for another 0.75 miles to the trailhead, on your right.
 You will see parking across the street from the trailhead.